dontstain/dontstain.github.io/README.md

 # Right for the miracle

-Interactive page with built in yandex.maps api
+Page with built in yandex.maps api set for potential incrementing of interactiviy